Wilmington Airport (Delaware): 1990s to present

 Shuttle America offered scheduled flights out of Wilmington from the airline's founding in November 1998 until February 2000.
 They flew to Hartford, Buffalo, and Norfolk with 50-seat de Havilland Canada DHC-8 Dash 8-300 turboprops.
 Shuttle America would eventually discontinue its independent operations and become a commuter affiliate of United Express and Delta Connection.

 On June 29, 2006, a Delta Air Lines regional airline affiliate began flights from Atlanta's Hartsfield-Jackson Atlanta International Airport to Wilmington Airport in New Castle County, the first airline service in six years.
 Delta Connection carrier Atlantic Southeast Airlines flew 50-seat Canadair CRJ regional jets on two daily roundtrip flights.
 Delta Air Lines ended the Wilmington flights on September 6, 2007, leaving Delaware without any airline service.

-On March 8, 2008, Skybus Airlines began Airbus A319 jet flights from Columbus, Ohio and Greensboro, North Carolina, to Wilmington.
+On March 8, 2008, Skybus Airlines began Airbus A319 jet flights from Columbus, Ohio, and Greensboro, North Carolina, to Wilmington.
 Skybus ceased all operations effective April 4, 2008, once again leaving Wilmington Airport without any airline service.
 As of August 4, 2010, Avis Rent a Car System, LLC, Budget Rent A Car System, Inc., and Cafe Bama were the only tenants in the Main Terminal.

-On July 1, 2013, Frontier began their Airbus A320 jet service at Wilmington, initially with flights to Denver, Chicago-Midway Houston-Hobby, Orlando, and Tampa.
+On July 1, 2013, Frontier began Airbus A320 jet service at Wilmington, initially with flights to Denver, Chicago-Midway, Houston-Hobby, Orlando, and Tampa.
 On June 26, 2013, Frontier announced nonstop jet service to Fort Myers would begin November 16.
 In June 2015, Frontier Airlines announced that it was ending all service from Wilmington because it was not a profitable operation.
 Service had actually stopped in April 2015, but at that time, Frontier claimed it was just a seasonal suspension of service.

 On January 24, 2020, it was announced that Frontier Airlines has decided to restart service out of Wilmington.
 The start date was delayed due to the COVID-19 pandemic.
 Frontier Airlines service between Wilmington and Orlando restarted on February 11, 2021, but ended on June 6, 2022.

-On October 20, 2022, Avelo Airlines announced it would be opening a new base at Wilmington-New Castle Airport with the addition of 5 new nonstop destinations in Florida, which include Orlando, Fort Lauderdale, Fort Myers, Tampa and West Palm Beach.
-It was reported the agreement with Avelo and DRBA was for 5 years.
+On October 20, 2022, Avelo Airlines announced it would be opening a new base at Wilmington-New Castle Airport with the addition of five new nonstop destinations in Florida, which include Orlando, Fort Lauderdale, Fort Myers, Tampa and West Palm Beach.
+It was reported the agreement with Avelo and DRBA was for five years.
 All flights began operating out of ILG in February 2023.

+In April 2023, the airline announced nine additional routes from Wilmington.
+Flights were planned to begin that June.

-The Delaware Air National Guard, located at the Wilmington Airport, is used by President Joe Biden when he travels home from Washington, D.C.
+The Delaware Air National Guard Base, located at the Wilmington Airport, was used by former President Joe Biden when he traveled home from Washington, D.C.